gqmaguirejr/DiVA-tools/README.md

 ```

 ## ./check_augmented_names.py
-Purpose: check for missing kTHIDs and add them to an output file.
+Purpose: check for missing KTHIDs and add them to an output file.

 Input:
 ```